Interview with UGAS Alumni (Mr. Mam Amnot)

 Everybody here at Iwate University was very helpful and cooperative.
 I could avail all facilities with no trouble.
 My supervisor even gave me a card for printing so that I could print any document for my research anytime.
 Due to my lack of Japanese language, it was very challenging for me to collect data, but with the help of my supervisor and others, I could finish my PhD studies and now established my career.

-I believe in 3 words that contributed in my career:
+I believe in 3 words that contributed in my career:- Challenging

 My educational background and my experience in Japan helped me to come to this current position.
 After finishing my Ph.D., I became the personal assistant of the honorable Prime Minister of Cambodia, and in 2013 the Prime Minister of Cambodia gave me the honor to become the “Secretary of State”, Ministry of Agriculture Forestry and Fisheries.